Pioneer-Valley-Books/rails-response-dumper/README.md

 ### Running Dumps for Specific Files

-To generate dumps for only specifc files or globs, specify them while running the `rails-response-dumper` command as follows:
+To generate dumps for only specific files or globs, specify them while running the `rails-response-dumper` command as follows:

 ```console